-The Signaling Manipulation Script shown below is needed to remove unwanted headers to prevent them from being sent to the Service provider, in this case the Remote Address header.
-This is in addition to the Signaling Rules created to remove headers under Section 7.3.3.
+The Signaling Manipulation Script shown below is needed to remove unwanted headers to prevent them from being sent to the Service provider.

-From the Global Profiles menu on the left panel (not shown), select Signaling Manipulation (not shown).
-Click on Add Script (not shown) to open the SigMa Editor screen (not shown).
+From the Global Profiles menu on the left panel, select Signaling Manipulation.
+Click on Add Script to open the SigMa Editor screen.

-- For Title enter a name, the name of Remove Remote Address was chosen in this example. - Enter the script as shown on the screen below (Note: The script can be copied from Appendix A).
+- For Title enter a name, the name of GSID_EPV was chosen in this example. - Enter the script as shown on the screen below (Note: The script can be copied from Appendix A). - Click Save.

-Click Save.